10 Best Banks in California for June 2023

 🏆 Best Online Only Credit Union

-Alliant is not technically a Californian credit union.
-The institution is based in Chicago, Illinois, but it is open nationwide through online banking.
+Alliant isn’t technically a Californian credit union, with its headquarters in Chicago, but it is open nationwide through online banking.

 Since Alliant doesn’t have any brick-and-mortar locations in California, you’ll have to be comfortable using online banking and getting help by phone, email, or online.